 be present and responsive: People who engage with you—who could include prospective and current students and alumni—will expect a response.
 Interacting will allow you to gain credibility and value while not responding or deserting a social media channel will reflect poorly on the University.

-- If you find posts or comments about UB, respond positively and always offer to assist should someone be seeking information or indicating frustration with or criticism of a UB area or function.
+- If you find posts or comments about UBalt, respond positively and always offer to assist should someone be seeking information or indicating frustration with or criticism of a University area or function.

 - Timeliness equals credibility, so respond immediately by letting the user know that you’ll look into the issue for them and that you’ll be back in touch when you have additional information or an accurate response.